cython/cython/docs/profiling_tutorial.rst

 note, that this function is not to be called from code outside of our module;
 so it would be wise to turn it into a cdef to reduce call overhead.
-We should also get rid of the power operator: it is turned into a pow(i,2) function call by cython, but we could instead just write i*i which will be much faster.
+We should also get rid of the power operator: it is turned into a pow(i,2) function call by Cython, but we could instead just write i*i which could be faster.
 The whole function is also a good candidate for inlining.
 Let's look at the necessary changes for these ideas::